Classifying Logical Gates in Quantum Codes via Cohomology Operations and Symmetry: Introduction

 \textit{Note ---} During the preparation of this manuscript, we became aware of several other works on logical gates with cup products \cite{breuckmann2024cups, lin2024transversal, golowich2024quantum}.
-While these works focus on the study of the $n$-fold cup product within the color code paradigm as in Ref.~\cite{zhu2023non} and try to generalize it to expander-based qLDPC codes, our work focuses on the complete classification of all types of cohomology operations which go beyond the color code paradigm, although we also generalize some of the gates to good qLDPC codes and hypergraph-product codes.
+While these works focus on the study of the $n$-fold cup product within the color code paradigm as in Ref.~\cite{zhu2023non} and try to generalize it to expander-based qLDPC codes, our work focuses on the complete classification of all types of cohomology operations which go beyond the color code paradigm, although we also generalize some of the CLifford gates to good qLDPC codes and hypergraph-product codes.
+The study of logical non-Clifford gates in qLDPC codes is contained in Ref.~\cite{zhu2025topological}.